 It exists to create a safe and experimental space for facilitators to learn, network, and evolve.
-This is a free community open to anybody that is curious and wants to grow.
+This is a free community open to anybody who is curious and wants to grow.
 In addition to supporting GV Design Sprint enthusiasts, we present and share many different methodologies, including Liberating Structures, Game Storming, Thinking Wrong, MG Taylor, Improv, and much more.

-Each week The Lab provides a safe space for an inclusive community of facilitators to openly come together as a collective to ideate, troubleshoot, and experiment with both tried-and-true and cutting-edge facilitation activities and methods.
+The Lab provides a safe space for an inclusive community of facilitators to openly come together as a collective to ideate, troubleshoot, and experiment with both tried-and-true and cutting-edge facilitation activities and methods.

 We’re honored to be part of the Google Global Sprint Chapter program that aims to build and foster a Design Sprint community by providing awareness, resources, and connecting people.
 For a look inside the Facilitation Lab, check out a preview below.